 Just like in the world of sales, the follow up advice out there can be a little conflicting.
-You don't want to annoy the lead, but you also don't want to be forgotten, right?
+You don't want to annoy the interviewer, but you also don't want to be forgotten, right?
 So whether you're applying for a job or following up with a prospect, it can be a little confusing on whether or not you should follow up.

 Here is the step-by-step process you can follow of exactly what I did: